martinobordin/MicroDelivery/README.md

 # MicroDelivery
-A simple microservices solution using DAPR & .NET SDK.
+A simple microservices solution using __DAPR__ & __.NET SDK__.
+Just run the solution with __Visual Studio__ using docker-compose and you'll have a full working solution with all the microservices and the DAPR sidecar containers.

 ![Overview](/docs/f.png)